Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

   background-color: var(--code-mirror-bg-color) !important;
 }
 ```
-5. Quit and restart Joplin to apply all the the above updates!
+5. Quit and restart Joplin to apply all the above updates!

 🎉🎉🎉 WOW!
 Congratulations!
 You made it! 🚀🛸🪐🍺🍺🍺